 — Wall Street Silver (@WallStreetSilv) July 20, 2022

-According to non-mainstream Hong Kong media, allowing such incidents to escalate (like the Zhengzhou bank protests) demonstrates that these banks do not actually have money to spare, at least not until the problems are resolved, at a time when stability is prioritized above all else and stability is in Chinese President Xi Jinping’s interest.
+Allowing such incidents to escalate (like the Zhengzhou bank protests) demonstrates, claims the alternative media in Hong Kong, that these banks do not actually have money to spare, at least not until the problems are resolved, at a time when stability is prioritized above all else and stability is in the interest of Chinese President Xi Jinping.

-Meanwhile, Zheng Yuhuang, a professor at Beijing’s Tsinghua University, claimed in a video that 2022 will be a challenging year for China.
-According to Zheng, 4,60,000 businesses will close in China in the first half of the year, 3.1 million industrial and commercial households will be written off, enterprise liquidation will increase by 23% year over year, 10.76 million college graduates will enter the workforce under heavy employment pressure, and 80 million young people will be unemployed.
+Meanwhile, Tsinghua University professor Zheng Yuhuang predicted in a video that China will have difficulties in 2022.
+According to Zheng, there will be 4,600,000 business failures in China during the first half of the year, 3.1 million industrial and commercial households will be written off, enterprise liquidation will rise 23% from the previous year, 10.76 million college graduates will enter the workforce under heavy employment pressure, and 80 million young people will be unemployed.

-According to media reports, the delay in addressing the suspension of loan repayment by homebuyers is due to the fact that, aside from senior officials directly in charge of urban development and real estate, nearly every successful real estate developer is a member of a powerful family within the Chinese Communist Party (CPC) elite, such as Xu Jiayin of Evergrande (one of China’s largest property developers), and Zeng Qinghong of Zeng Qinghong.
+Reports in the media suggest that the reason the issue of homebuyers suspending loan payments has not been addressed sooner is that nearly every successful real estate developer is a member of a powerful family within the Chinese Communist Party (CPC) elite, like Xu Jiayin of Evergrande (one of China’s largest property developers) and Zeng Qinghong of Zeng Group.